hamslices/LarkFirmware/README.md

 **Build Targets:**
 *   **Debug:** Compiles with debug symbols and no optimization (`-O0`).
 *   **Release:** Compiles with full optimization (`-O3`) for production use.
-*   **Flash:** Identical to the Release build, but runs a post-build script to generate a combined binary for deployment.
+*   **Release-Slim:** Identical to the Release build, but runs a post-build script to generate a slim hex for deployment.

 ---